wikimedia/wikibase-vuejs-components/README.md

    If you feel like it, you can include a message indicating the changes since the last version (`git tag -a v1.2.3`), but it can also be a lightweight tag (`git tag v1.2.3`).
-5. Push the tag to GitHub.
+5. Push the tag to Gerrit.
-   This will trigger a workflow which will automatically publish the release to NPM.
+   It will be automatically mirrored to GitHub, where it will trigger a workflow which will automatically publish the release to NPM.
-6. Push the tag to Gerrit.